carlosperate/awesome-microbit/README.md

 - [Custom BLE services with micro:bit](https://www.hackster.io/pelikhan/custom-ble-services-with-micro-bit-6c9879) - Build your own Bluetooth low energy services and bundle them as PXT/MakeCode blocks that beginners can use.
 - [Excel and Micro:Bit - Hacking for fun and creativity!](https://techcommunity.microsoft.com/t5/Excel-Blog/Excel-and-Micro-Bit-Hacking-for-fun-and-creativity/ba-p/63603) - Experiment to have some basic sensor data collected using the micro controller and then visualized in Excel.
 - [Writing the second video game for the Micro:bit in Rust](https://hackernoon.com/writing-the-second-video-game-for-the-micro-bit-in-rust-3cd8b5ab22d3) - Updating a micro:bit game and porting it to the Rust language.
-- [Build A Klawsome microbit Controlled Tank](https://www.kitronik.co.uk/blog/klawsome-microbit-controlled-tank/) - Tutorial on how to design a build a perspex micro:bit tank.
 - [Adding a new module to MicroPython](http://cigdemsengul.blogspot.co.uk/2017/04/offline-development-in-microbit-adding.html) - Article describing an experiment to add a new module into MicroPython for the micro:bit.
 - [Become a Time Lord with the BBC micro:bit](https://blog.groklearning.com/become-a-time-lord-with-the-bbc-micro-bit-c4b8b4e2d747) - Using different timing mechanisms to run multiple things in MicroPython.
 - [Debugging the micro:bit with pyOCD and GDB](https://docs.mbed.com/docs/mbed-os-handbook/en/5.4/debugging/debugging_microbit/) - Shows how to debug a micro:bit program using PyOCD and GDB.